 If the desperation of unemployed workers to take anything was important to employers you would expect that they would be most anxious to hire the unemployed.
 But they aren't.
 That suggests that employers do not obtain a benefit from this sort of bargaining power.

 Layoffs and other discharges are about 1.6 million per month.
-Almost certainly, they add to pool of unemployed.
-(In 2009, the were almost 2.5 million per month.)
+Almost certainly, they add to the pool of unemployed.
+(In 2009, layoffs and discharges were almost 2.5 million per month.)
 If it weren't for new hires, in 10 years, everyone would be unemployed!
-But, more people are hired that lose their jobs.
+But, more people are hired than lose their jobs.
 That is why employment grows.
 In the last decade or so, it rises about 200,000 each month because total hires are greater than total separations.

-The point of this figures is to understand that the labor market cannot be identified with people losing their jobs, being desperate to find work, and then employers finally hiring the unemployed.
-While that is part of the story, workers being hired away from one employer by another is very significant.
+The point of these figures is to understand that the labor market cannot be identified with people losing their jobs, being desperate to find work, and then employers finally hire the unemployed.
+While that is part of the story, workers being hired away from one employer by another is very significant--more significant.

 As mentioned above, layoffs jumped up too--close to the number of hires.
 But the rest of the story is that quits dropped off tremendously, to less than 2 million per month.
 Why?
-Most likely because firms were hiring less, and that mostly means hiring fewer people away from other employers, who don't quit since there is not new, better job to take.
+Most likely because firms were hiring less, and that mostly means hiring fewer people away from other employers.
+Current employees quit less often since there are fewer new, better job to take.

 When labor demand is strong and growing, wages rise from employees switching employers.
 When labor demand is weak and there are few hires, then wages stagnate.